quantiota/AI-Agent-Lab/docs/code-snippets/README.md

 1. QuestDB Connection Validation

 Objective: Validate the AI Agent's ability to connect to QuestDB either through the PostgreSQL interface or the REST HTTP API.
-Snippet Idea for PostgreSQL: Use a PostgreSQL client library in your AI Agent's programming language to attempt a connection, run a simple query (e.g., SELECT version();), and check for a successful result.
+Snippet Idea for PostgreSQL: Use a PostgreSQL client library in the AI Agent's programming language to attempt a connection, run a simple query (e.g., SELECT version();), and check for a successful result.
 Snippet Idea for REST API: Craft a simple HTTP GET request to the /exec endpoint with a basic SQL query and check for a successful JSON response containing query results.

 1. Grafana Connection Validation